 We are aware of our responsibility towards our business partners, shareholders and employees, as well as to the environment and the society.
 We are therefore firmly committed to clear principles and values.
-This particularly includes the adherence to and compliance with statutory requirements and regulatory standards, voluntary commitments and our internal policies.
+This includes in particular the observance of and compliance with legal requirements and regulatory standards, voluntary commitments and our internal guidelines.
 Our compliance management system is tasked with warranting our continued alignment with our principles and values.
-Further information about our Compliance Management System can be found in the Sustainability Report 2021 and on our website.
+Further information about our Compliance Management System can be found in the Sustainability Report 2022 and on our website